loxilb-io/loxilbdocs/docs/https.md

 # HTTPS guide for loxilb

-By default loxilb uses plain loxilb for its API operation.
+By default loxilb uses plain http for its API operation.
 Please refere to the arch [guide](https://docs.loxilb.io/latest/kube-loxilb/#overall-topology) for more info.
 This guide will detail the steps needed to enable https in both loxilb (server-mode) and kube-loxilb (client-mode).
 For enabling https, we need to have proper certificate and keys in place.
 We will use popular tool [mkcert](https://github.com/FiloSottile/mkcert) to configure locally-trusted development certificates.
 One could also use tools like [letsencrypt](https://letsencrypt.org) for production grade certificates.
-Nonetheless overall process is the same.
+Nonetheless, overall process is the same.

 ## Generate the certificates